 Greater Johnstown YMCA has cancelled all classes and events and is closed until further notice.

 The annual Easter Seals Office Olympix scheduled for Thursday, March 26 has been postponed.
 New date to be determined.

-The Bottle Works in Johnstown has cancelled all public events for two weeks beginning Monday, March 16.
+The Bottle Works in Johnstown has cancelled all public events beginning Monday, March 16.

 The Brit Floyd concert at 1st Summit Arena in Johnstown scheduled for March 22 is postponed until August 9th.
 Tickets will be honored for the new date.

 Reba concert at PPG Paints Arena in Pittsburgh postponed.
 Original date March 26.
 New date is July 16, and tickets will be honored for the new date.